 Malignant primary tumors

 Symptoms and Signs

 Extracardiac symptoms and signs may be constitutional or mechanical.
 Constitutional symptoms of fever, chills, lethargy, arthralgias, and weight loss are caused exclusively by myxomas, perhaps as a result of cytokine (eg, IL-6) release.
 Petechiae may also occur.
 These and other findings may erroneously suggest bacterial endocarditis, connective tissue disorders, and occult cancer.
+With some tumors (especially gelatinous myxomas) thrombi or tumor fragments may embolize into the systemic circulation (eg, brain, coronary arteries, kidneys, spleen, extremities) or the lungs and cause manifestations specific to those organs.
 Mechanical symptoms (eg, dyspnea, chest discomfort) result from compression of cardiac chambers or coronary arteries or from pericardial irritation or tamponade caused by growth or hemorrhage within the pericardium.
 Pericardial tumors may cause pericardial friction rubs.